Infinite-dimensional symplectic non-squeezing using non-standard analysis: Introduction and summary

 Indeed it is well-known, see e.g. \cite{L1}, \cite{L2} and \cite{Ke}, that there exist so-called \emph{non-standard} models of mathematics in which there exists an extension of the notion of finiteness: There exist new so-called unlimited *-real (and *-natural) numbers which are greater than all \emph{standard} real (and natural) numbers; in an analogous way there exist infinitesimal numbers, whose moduli are smaller than any positive standard real number.
-These *-real numbers can be introduced, using the axiom of choice, as equivalence classes of sequences of real numbers, where the standard numbers are included as constant sequences, while unlimited and infinitesimal numbers are sequences converging to $\pm\infty$ or $0$, respectively.
+These *-real numbers can be introduced, using the axiom of choice, as equivalence classes of sequences of real numbers, where the standard numbers are included as constant sequences, while sequences converging to $\pm\infty$ or $0$ are examples of unlimited and infinitesimal numbers, respectively.
 In this paper we will use the resulting surprising fact that there exists a *-finite-dimensional symplectic space $\IF$, i.e., a finite-dimensional symplectic space in the sense of the non-standard model, which contains the infinite-dimensional Hilbert space $\IH$ as a subspace.
-Furthermore, on $\IH\subset\IF$, the smooth finite-dimensional Hamiltonian flow $\phi_t=\phi^{\IH}_t$ can be represented by a *-finite-dimensional Hamiltonian flow $\phi^{\IF}_t$, that is, they agree up to an error which is smaller than any (standard) positive real number. \\
+Furthermore, on $\IH\subset\IF$, the smooth infinite-dimensional Hamiltonian flow $\phi_t=\phi^{\IH}_t$ can be represented by a *-finite-dimensional Hamiltonian flow $\phi^{\IF}_t$, that is, they agree up to an error which is smaller than any (standard) positive real number.
+While the existence of ideal elements such as $\IF$ (and of the flow $\phi^{\IF}_t$ on it) is established using the so-called \emph{saturation principle}, the existence of pseudoholomorphic curves in $\IH$ (more precisely, in $S^2\times\IH/\IC$) is then deduced from the classical finite-dimensional theory by employing the second fundamental principle of non-standard model theory, the so-called \emph{transfer principle}.
+This principles states that every statement that holds in finite dimensions and can be formulated in first-order logic has an analogue in the *-finite-dimensional setting.
+While this immediately allows us to deduce the existence of pseudoholomorphic curves in $\IF$ (more precisely, in $^*S^2\times\IF/{^*\IC}$, which contains $S^2\times\IH/\IC$ as a subset) for the almost complex structure $\tilde{J}^{\IF}_t$ defined using the *-finite-dimensional Hamiltonian flow $\phi^{\IF}_t$, we essentially use the minimal surface property of pseudoholomorphic curves and bubbling-off analysis (in finite dimensions) to prove that these non-standard $\tilde{J}^{\IF}$-holomorphic spheres actually give pseudoholomorphic spheres (in the standard meaning) for the almost complex structure $\tilde{J}^{\IH}$ on $S^2\times\IH/\IC$ defined using the infinite-dimensional flow $\phi^{\IH}_t$. \\